Galfy1/ros2-droneswarm-hw-ws/README.md

     - For “OS Customisation”:
         - In “General tap”
             - Set hostname to “raspberrypi”
+            - Set username to "devboard"
-            - Set username and password (don’t use an empty password)
+            - Set password (don’t use an empty password)
             - Configure wireless LAN
         - In “Services” tap:
             - Enable SSH